 The action emphasizes on the possibility and impossibility to present, show, conserve and exhibit an experience.
 It explores different levels of communication, like excitement, boredom and the wish to recall.
 It deals with what can be implied, instead of wanting to be explicit.

-The material recorded during the action was recorded by 4 different camera teams, and is used for the production of a film (video, 30 min.), a poster (published as an insert in Open Magazine, vol. 14: Art as a Public Issue, see Open), installations and a neon work with 'start-up problems'.
+The material recorded during the action is recorded by 4 different camera teams, and is used for the production of a film (video, 30 min.).
+A blue-print poster is published as an insert in Open Magazine, vol. 14: Art as a Public Issue, see Open).
+Several installations and a neon work with 'start-up problems' is produced as well.
 The making of the film is meanwhile evolving as a continuous project: Bik Van der Pol continue to work with bands and musical groups on a score reflecting on revolution, community and the issue of tim(e)(ing), see Art and Research